whoismatthewmc1/zk-module1/README.md

 ## Tools used
 - Manual review
-- Circomspect, although limited did prduce the findings at the bottom of the report
+- Circomspect, although limited did produce the findings at the bottom of the report

 ## Code Evaluation Matrix
 ---